-15.1 All regular full-time employees working 37.5 or more hours per week shall accrue7.5 hours per month sick leave with pay for each calendar month of employment.The maximum or cap of sick leave hours that may be accrued is three hundred (300) hours.
+- 15.1 All employees accrue paid sick leave from date of hire.
+Accrued balances cannot be used until the 90th day of employment. - 15.2 All regular part-time employees working less than 37.5 hours per week shall accrue 1 hour of paid sick leave for every 30 hours worked.
+The maximum, or cap, of sick leave hours that may be accrued shall be seventy-two (72) hours. - 15.3 All regular full-time employees working 37.5 or more hours per week shall accrue 7.5 hours per month sick leave with pay for each calendar month of employment.
+The maximum or cap of sick leave hours that may be accrued is three hundred (300) hours.